mtriche128/hpca_semester_project/README.md

 ### Background

-All libraries and scripts compiled and processed by the project's build system are installed to and ran from within the project's directory structure without needing define special environment variables.
-This project is intended to be portable as possible.
+All libraries and scripts compiled and processed by the project's build system are installed to and ran from within the project's directory structure without needing to define special environment variables.
+This project is intended to be as portable as possible.
 To achieve this, cmake was leveraged and forms the backbone of the project's build system.

 ### Pre-Reqs